olab/OLab4/README.md

 OLab does not have a production-grade release (yet).
 This note describes the step-by-step instructions for setting up the OLab4 demo Docker container on a host system.

 Prerequisites:
-•	Windows/Mac/Linux host system
+•	Windows/Mac/Linux host system with internet access

-•	Docker CE installed on host system
+•	Docker Desktop

-•	Read-access to the OLab4 git repository (contact David for permission)
+•	Read-access to the OLab4 git repository

-•	GIT (command line tools, or a GUI, like Git Kraken)
+•	GIT (command line, or a GUI like Git Kraken)

 Directions:

-•	IMPORTANT: ensure that the host system does not have existing applications listening for connections on the following ports: 80, 443, 3306.
+•	IMPORTANT: ensure that the host system does not have existing applications/services listening on the following ports: 80, 443, 3306.
 Disable/stop these programs before continuing.

 •	Edit the host system 'hosts' file and add the following entry:
 	127.0.0.1 olab4.localhost

-•	Verify you can 'ping olab4.localhost' from a host system command line and that the name resolves to the IP address above.
+•	Verify you can 'ping olab4.localhost' from a host system command prompt and that the name resolves to the IP address above.

 •	Start Docker on the host system